 • Movember Foundation November 1 is the kickoff for the annual Movember campaign to raise awareness for cancer research and men’s overall health.
 We became supporters when John was diagnosed with prostate cancer in 2000.
 Roughly 94% of Gachina employees are male.
 We hope to educate all members of the Gachina family and extended family of customers, vendors, partners and friends.
 We encourage all men to schedule their wellness check ups.
 Please join us in fighting this disease; education is just the start.
 You can join Team Gachina and show your support by making a donation here, joining our No-Shave November campaign to evoke conversation and raise cancer awareness or creating a Mo challenge on your individual page.

 • The GROW Organization Gachina donates annually to The GROW Organization’s annual Fall Carnival Block Party.
+In partnership with IFMA SV, Gachina donates to the Spring community outreach project as well.
 GROW arises from the words Guidance, Resources, Opportunities, and Work.
 GROW provides outreach, scholarships, and mentoring from facility management professionals to youth and young adults from diverse communities.
 Their mission is to help the facilities profession grow to better reflect and sustain the communities in which we live and work.
 In 2016, Gachina hosted an internship through GROW and JobTrain.

 • Downtown Streets Team We have been involved in Downtown Streets for over a decade.
 Our core values are inline with Downtown Streets philosophy.
 They believe that treating people with dignity and empowering them to be a part of the solution to their struggles is a major factor in their ultimate success.
 Their approach is unique in that we not only challenge Team Members to take an active role in their own recovery but empower them to create long-term solutions for their peers.
 We have participated in their soup kitchen for Thanksgiving as well as are a sponsor of A Classic Rock Christmas Party.
 Our sponsorship helps homeless and low-income people find permanent housing and employment.